 THIS BEING THE CASE, WHAT SHOULD I DO?
-The self-empowered mindset BY: Troy Murphy |September 2015

 Personal responsibility is not, however, always taking the blame, suffering with guilt, and labeling ourselves failures.
 We’re not personally responsible for every sorrow, pain, or illness we suffer.
 Life is complex; outside forces are constantly present—some events hurt.
 We may do the right things and still be disappointed.
 When outside influences inflict unavoidable pain, our self-efficacy is challenged.
 When we do the best we can and still fail, the failure wears on our resolve.
 Painful encounters offer wisdom, encourage self-reflection, and greater insights.
+But sometimes simply discourage.

 Through thoughtful reflection, our behaviors that contributed to the failure may emerge.
 These insights become avenues for adjustment to improve futures choice.
 But sometimes no new wisdom is gleamed.
 The lack of reason challenges our resolve and life feels random.
 We want to know ‘why?’ but no answer rings true.
 Life just happened.
 Misfortune crashed into our plans and we must accept the unexplainable events as our fate without manufacturing causes that don’t exist.
 To heal and move forward, we must ask a different question—not an inquiry about why but a more probing question about the future.
 We must accept and ask, “This being the way it is, moving forward, what actions should I take?”